Succulents are incredible plants: decorative, relatively easy to care for.

 Place your succulent in a bright and warm place.
 Succulents prefer dry climates, so they should not be placed in humid places.

 7. Water the plant with enough water to moisten the soil until a week after replanting it.
-After the soil has dried completely, you can water more thoroughly.
+After the soil has dried completely, you can water it more thoroughly.